reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 We consider two URLs to be of the same Origins only if all three elements match.

-A more elaborate explanation of the Web Origin Concept, is available in [RFC 6454](https://tools.ietf.org/html/rfc6454).
+A more elaborate explanation of the Web Origin Concept is available in [RFC 6454](https://tools.ietf.org/html/rfc6454).

 ### Origin Server and Cross-Origin Server
 "Origin server" and "Cross-Origin server" are not CORS terms.
 But we will be using these terms for referring to the server that is hosting the source application and the server to which the browser will send the CORS request.
 This diagram shows the main participants of a CORS flow: